Borgor-Chefs/CompTIA-Notes/networking/Addressing/IP Address.md

 ---
 # Internet Protocol Address

-This is a numeric identifer for computers that want to connect to a network, this is required for a device to communicate on a network.
+This is a numeric identifier for computers that want to connect to a network, this is required for a device to communicate on a network.

 There are two versions of IP addresses: [[#IPv4|IPv4]] and [[#IPv6|IPv6]].